 Do you serve Communion?
-Yes, we serve Communion on the first Sunday of each month, after the sermon.
+Yes, we serve Communion on the first Sunday of each month, during worship.
 St. Paul’s observes an open table and the Sacrament of Communion is open to all Christians.

 Do you have anything for my children during worship?